-- To encourage children to develop a sense of enquiry and extend their knowledge and understanding of the world around them. - To provide the opportunity for them to develop a knowledge about living and non-living things, materials and seasonal changes using ICT, scientific books and equipment. - To encourage children to investigate adding to their knowledge about the world. - To work together to collect evidence, to answer questions, evaluate their findings and conduct fair tests. - To share their ideas and communicate them using scientific language, drawings, charts and tables.
+- To encourage children to develop a sense of enquiry and extend their knowledge and understanding of the world around them. - To provide the opportunity for them to develop a knowledge about living things, materials and physical processes. - To encourage children to investigate adding to their knowledge about the world. - To work together to collect evidence, to answer questions, evaluate their findings and conduct fair tests. - To share their ideas and communicate them using scientific language, drawings, charts and tables.